ucaiado/rl_trading/README.md

 ### Data
-An example of the datasets used in this project can be found [here](https://www.dropbox.com/sh/ha8jba4zwmq3xqt/AAABtexT-pVqDKDrVUyCcFv9a?dl=0).
+An example of the datasets used in this project can be found [here](https://www.dropbox.com/s/xo5ul1h3hmtfw1k/201702.zip?dl=0).
+Unzip it and include in the folder `data/preprocessed`.

 <!-- ### Build Documentation -->